dagraham/tklr-dgraham/README.md

           @~ sand &r 4: 3 &e 1h
           @~ paint &r 5: 4 &e 4h

     The "&r X: Y" entries set "X" as the label for the task and the task labeled "Y" as a prerequisite.
 E.g., "&r 3: 2" establishes "3" as the label for assemble and "2" (cut pieces) as a prerequisite.
 The "&e _extent_" entries give estimates of the times required to complete the various tasks.

+- A _goal_ (!), interval training 3 times per week starting Monday.

+        ! interval training @s mon @o 3/w

+    At 8am on Wednesay with 4d16h remaining in the week and 1 of the 3 instances completed, this goal would be displayed in Goal View as
+    ```
+      !
+1 2/3 4d16h interval training
+    ```
+    where "1" is the current *priority* of the goal, "2/3" is the fraction of the goal not yet completed and "4d16h" is the time remaining for completion.
+Goals are sorted in this view by their *priority*.

+    How is *priority* determined?
+Suppose `i_g` is the number of instances specified in the goal and `t_g` is the period specified for their completion.
+In the example, `i_g = 3` and `t_g = 1w`.
+Further suppose that at a particular moment, `i_r` is the number of instances remaining unfinished and `t_r` is the time remaining in the period for their completion.
+Initially, the goal is `i_g/t_g`.
+At the moment being considered the goal for the remaining period is `i_r/t_r`.
+E.g., `i_g/t_g = 3/w = 1/2d8h` and at 8am Wednesday `i_r/tr = 2/4d16h = 1/2d8h`.

+        - `i_r/t_r > i_g/t_g`:
+            the needed completion rate has increased  - behind schedule
+        - `i_r/t_r = i_g/t_g`:
+            the needed completion rate is unchanged - on schedule
+        - `i_r/t_r < i_g/t_g`:
+            the needed completion rate has decreased - ahead of schedule

+    Equivalently, if we define `priority = (i_r * t_g) / (i_g * t_r)`, then these conditions become

+        - `priority > 1`:
+            the needed completion rate has increased  - behind schedule
+        - `priority = 1`:
+            the needed completion rate is unchanged - on schedule
+        - `priority < 1`:
+            the needed completion rate has decreased - ahead of schedule

+    In the example, the inital completion rate is `1/2d8h` and at 8am on Wednesday it is remains `1/2d4h` thus *priority* equals 1.

-- A _draft_ reminder, **?**: meet Alex for coffee Friday.
+- A _draft_, **?**: meet Alex for coffee Friday - time to be determined.

         ?
 Coffee with Alex @s fri @e 1h